 I was rare because I actually gained weight.
-We're not eating green salads but in general we're eating some form of vegetables, whether rehydrated or things like lasagna in the form of MREs [military-style, pre-packed food].
-We also had cookies, candy bars and my absolute favorite, chocolate pudding cake, which was incredibly high in calories.
+We're not eating green salads but in general we're eating some form of vegetables, whether rehydrated and things like lasagne in the form of MREs [military style pre-packed food].
+We also had cookies, candy bars or my absolute favourite, chocolate pudding cake which was incredibly high in calories.
 I love that stuff.

 How was it coming back to life on earth?

 I still have some back pain as my back muscles struggle to hold my head back up.
-For the first few minutes everything feels impossibly heavy, especially your head.
+The first few minutes everything feels impossibly heavy, especially your head.
 It was shocking to me how heavy my head felt!

 First thing you ate?

-I was going to eat a pizza but in the end I saw a fresh green salad with some tomatoes on it and I went straight for that; it was unbelievably delicious.
+I was going to eat a pizza but in the end I saw a fresh green salad with some tomatoes on it and I went straight for that and it was unbelievably delicious.